McNamara84/elmo/README.md

   The unique identifier for the gravity field model.
   - Data type: String
   - Occurrence: 1
-  - The corresponding field in the database is called: `model_name` in the `GGM_Properties` table
+  - The corresponding field in the database is called: `Model_Name` in the `GGM_Properties` table
-  - Restrictions: No spaces allowed; must be unique and descriptive
+  - Restrictions: No spaces allowed; must be unique
   - Example values: `EIGEN-6C4`, `GOCO06s`, `GGM05G`
   - Mapping: mapped to `<modelName>` in the XML export